KAYAK PORT STEPHENS BROUGHTON ISLAND

 Our Broughton Island adventure is one of our best, and it’s for many good reasons.

 The Myall Lakes National Park includes the 148-acre Broughton Island.
 Many different animals are on the Island and in the water around it.We set up camp near a busy group of seabirds, the wedge-tailed shearwaters.

 The fact that the Island is only a couple of hours by car north of a big city, Newcastle, adds to the appeal of the Kayak Port Stephens Broughton Island adventure.

 During the whale migration season, you can kayak Port Stephens Broughton Island and get up close to humpback whales.

 The Island gives you peace and privacy that can be hard to find on the mainland.

 Key points why we love our Island

-Secondly, you will be able to swim and snorkel in the cutting, a place that all manner of underwater creatures calls home.
-Including Grey Nurse Sharks, giant rays, wobbegong sharks and a myriad of different species of fish.
+Second, you will be looking down on the Looking Glass, a cut that goes right through the Island.
+But also you’ll be able to swim and snorkel in the cutting, home to all kinds of underwater animals, such as Grey Nurse Sharks, giant rays, wobbegong sharks, and many different types of fish.

 Key points, activity highlights

-More about the wildlife
+Additional information about the wildlife